ibm-cloud-docs/vpc/lb-layer-7-policies-rules.md

 If the incoming request does not match the rules for any of the policies, the request is redirected to the default pool of the listener.

-The following actions are supported for a Layer-7 policy:
+The following actions are supported for a layer 7 policy:

 * **Reject** - The request is denied with a 403 response.
 * **Redirect** - The request is redirected to a configured URL and response code.